 Most of these brands will accept you if your website looks great and has good content tailored to their target market.
 If that sounds tough to you, it’s not.
 You can make sure that you have what is needed by building your website with SiteRubix and following the training at Wealthy Affiliate.

 ShareaSale.com is a bit like CJ Affiliate.
 Big brands that you know and trust.

 This network has been around a long time but I only got started with them last year due to them not having my country in their list so I didn’t know how I was going to get paid.
 When I got a Payoneer card, I was able to use the network because I didn’t have to worry about where they would mail my checks.

 The site usually pays around the 20th of every month once you’ve reached the payout limit of only $50.

 One thing I love about ShareaSale.com that seems to be unique is that you can get a 2nd tier affiliate link from some merchants.
 You can then refer other affiliates to promote that merchant and get a one time bounty or bonuses on whatever sales your referred affiliate sends.
 This is a great way to earn some money without really promoting for sales.

-Linkshare (also known as Rakuten Linkshare) is another good affiliate network with big trustworthy brands that people know about which makes it easier to get a sale.
+Rakuten Marketing (formerly known as Linkshare) is another good affiliate network with big trustworthy brands that people know about which makes it easier to get a sale.

 They operate similar to CJ Affiliate and Shareasale.
-Although I haven’t promoted a lot of merchants using Linkshare, I’ve earned a lot of money promoting just one particular merchant.
-They pay via check and bank deposit but I haven’t found a way to link my Payoneer card so I still have to settle for paper checks in the mail.
+Although I haven’t promoted a lot of merchants using Rakuten Marketing, I’ve earned a lot of money promoting just one particular merchant.
+They pay via check, bank deposit and Paypal but I haven’t found a way to link my Payoneer card as yet which is the method I prefer.

 These aren’t all the networks that are better alternatives for Clicksure.
 There are lots of other affiliate networks and depending on which niche market you’re working with you can also find independent affiliate programs (no network) by searching on Google.